50 Ways to Spend Your Next Mental Health Day

 10. Read a book on making small changes like Atomic Habits or The Power of Habit.

-If you’re looking for tools to help you plan out your week and prioritize the tasks that need completing, check out our line of planning tools available at Shop Wit & Delight.
+If you’re looking for tools to help you plan out your week and prioritize the tasks that need completing, check out our line of planning tools available wherever our products are sold, including Target and Anthropologie.

 BY Kate Arends - September 20, 2020